dotkernel/development/wsl/os/almalinux9/README.md

 Already existing ones will be skipped, no need to comment or remove them.

 ### NOTE
-> by using the pattern `*.localhost` for any new virtualhost, you do not need to modify `hosts` file in Win 11, are routed by default.
+> By using the pattern `*.localhost` for any new virtualhost, you do not need to modify the `hosts` file in Windows, because these are routed by default.

 Save and close the file.